Allen Pratt Memorial Award for Community Service

 The Users’ Executive Committee (UEC) gives an award every year to a Canadian Light Source (CLS) staff member who best exemplifies user support and has made outstanding contributions to the success of research of CLS users.

 Nominations for this award are collected from comments submitted in User Experience Surveys in the relevant year or can be submitted via specific nomination letters.
-This award is typically announced in June.
+This award is typically announced at our Annual Users' Meeting.

 The UEC gives an award every year to a CLS staff member who best exemplifies user support and has made outstanding contributions to the success of research of CLS users.
 The award recognizes efforts to conduct and assist in important technical or scientific accomplishments in synchrotron-radiation based science but also efforts to foster collaboration, promote innovative solutions, improve efficiencies in beamline and beamtime management and generally to help the facility be a leading centre of excellence in synchrotron science.